Pmeiring/Pmeiring/README.md

 PhD physicist with 7+ years experience doing data science and low-latency machine learning (ML) on the CMS experiment at the CERN Large Hadron Collider.

 My research at CERN was focused on large-scale data analyses to search for new-physics phenomena, and on implementing ultra-fast ML algorithms in the CMS hardware trigger to enable those searches.
-I built efficient BDT/GNN/TCN/AE models for μs-latency inference on FPGAs, developed custom methods for data-driven background modeling and increased signal sensitivity through new signal-extraction techniques.
-The novelty and challenge of the untrodden path is what I loved the most — always something to learn!
+I built efficient BDT/GNN/TCN/AE models for μs-latency inference on FPGAs, developed custom methods for data-driven background modeling and signal-extraction, and was responsible for the CMS trigger calibrations.

 **I am now moving into industry** — open to ML engineering, quantitative research, or data science roles.
-I'm eager to apply state-of-the-art methods to complex data with a more direct real-world impact, in a collaborative environment where there's still plenty for me to learn.
+I want to learn new tools & practices, and have a shorter feedback loop than in academia, while still working with complex data and SOTA ML.

-📍 Currently in Beijing studying Mandarin (HSK 3–4) as a deliberate break between academia and the next step. **Available from August 2026 (Switzerland / Netherlands)**
+📍 Currently in Beijing studying Mandarin (HSK 3–4) as a deliberate break between academia and the next step. **Available from August 2026 (CH / BE / NL).**

 📧 peter.meiring@hetnet.nl · [LinkedIn](https://www.linkedin.com/in/peter-meiring-008031162) · [Google Scholar](https://scholar.google.com/citations?user=NOYolJwAAAAJ)